Red Shift (novel): Plot introduction

 This is primarily a novel about adolescent despair, but one that uses devices of fantasy such as having events at different times in history influencing each other.
 It is said to be inspired by the legend of Tam Lin, where a man or boy kidnapped by fairies is rescued by his true love.
-The author said that a piece of graffiti seen at a railway station, "Not really now not any more", became the focus of the novel's mood, and it forms the last line of the story.
+Garner has said that a piece of graffiti seen at a railway station, "Not really now not any more", became the focus of the novel's mood, and it forms the last line of the story.

 It took Garner six years to write.
 He provided three intertwined love stories, one set in the present, another during the English Civil War of the seventeenth century, and the third in the second century CE.
 Writer and folklorist Neil Philip referred to it as "a complex book but not a complicated one: the bare lines of story and emotion stand clear".
 Academic specialist in children's literature Maria Nikolajeva characterised Red Shift as "a difficult book" for an unprepared reader, identifying its main themes as those of "loneliness and failure to communicate".
-Ultimately, she thought that repeated re-readings of the novel bring about the realisation that "it is a perfectly realistic story with much more depth and psychologically more credible than the most so-called "realistic" juvenile novels."
+Ultimately, she thought that repeated re-readings of the novel bring about the realisation that "it is a perfectly realistic story with much more depth and psychologically more credible than the most so-called 'realistic' juvenile novels."
+Emma Donoghue wrote that "More than any orthodox work of historical fiction, it was this weird fantasy novel which taught me to look beyond the walls of my own era, my own reality.
+Garner makes the past numinous, terrifyingly real: anything but passed."